 In agreeing to participate in the Mission’s Internship Program and undertake duties as directed, interns are required to comply with the Department of Foreign Affairs and Trade’s Locally Engaged Staff Code of Conduct, which takes account of the particular significance of the department's representational role outside Australia.

 Self-funded and voluntary

-The Permanent Mission is not able to provide financial assistance to successful applicants.
-You will be responsible for your own travel, visa, accommodation, and health insurance arrangements.
-Be prepared, the cost of living is high in Geneva.
-Be prepared for a cost of two to three thousand dollars per month in addition to your flights.
+The Mission is not able to provide financial assistance to successful applicants.
+You are responsible for your own travel, visa, accommodation, and health insurance arrangements.
+Be prepared: the cost of living is high in Geneva.
+Be prepared for a cost of AUD$2,000-$3,000 per month in addition to your flights.

-Applicants are asked to complete the attached internship questionnaire.
-Responses should be no more than 150 words per question.
-The questionnaire is designed to assess your suitability to perform the duties of the position including personal qualities, experience, skills and knowledge relevant to the work of an intern at the Permanent Mission.
+Applicants are asked to complete the below internship questionnaire.
+Responses should be no more than 250 words in length per question.
+The questionnaire is designed to assess your suitability to perform the duties of the position including personal qualities, experience, skills and knowledge relevant to the work of an intern at the Mission.

-- Provide one or two examples of how you have used your written and oral communication skills to achieve an outcome, in the workplace, or elsewhere.
+3. Provide some examples of how you have used your written and oral communication skills to achieve an outcome, in the workplace, or elsewhere.

-- Please list any countries outside Australia in which you have lived in the past 10 years.
+6. Please list any countries outside Australia in which you have lived during the past 10 years.

 Short-listed candidates may be interviewed via phone or in person (in Geneva) if convenient.
-Successful candidates will be advised in writing (usually by email), after which they will have to undertake a police clearance.
+Successful candidates will be advised in writing (by email) after which they will need to undertake a police clearance.

 Requests for further information should be emailed to: firstname.lastname@example.org